thosgood/this-weeks-finds/markdown/51-100/week057.md

 a whole slew of states if one takes as ones space S, not a closed 3-dimensional manifold (as we were doing at first) but a 3-manifold with boundary.
 This is where Lee Smolin starts.
-He considers quantum gravity with certain \`self-dual boundary conditions' that are specially compatible with Chern-Simons theory.
+He considers quantum gravity with certain 'self-dual boundary conditions' that are specially compatible with Chern-Simons theory.

 There is presumably an enormous space of states of quantum gravity satisfying these boundary conditions, although we don't really know what they look like.
 Say we want to understand these states as much as possible.
 What do they look like?
-Well, first of all, the loop representation gives us a nice picture of the \`kinematical states'
+Well, first of all, the loop representation gives us a nice picture of the 'kinematical states'
 --- i.e., states not necessarily satisfying the diffeomorphism constraint or the Wheeler-DeWitt equation.
 (This picture may be wrong, of course, but let me throw caution to the winds and just explain the picture.)
-Every kinematical state is a linear combination of \`spin network states'.
+Every kinematical state is a linear combination of 'spin network states'.
 For more on spin networks, check out "[week55](week55.html)" and the references in there, but let me remind you what spin networks look like in this case.